Quick answer

 6. Assign clear roles

 When everyone owns the meeting, no one owns the meeting.
 Too often the loudest voice defaults into control.
 Research shows that leadership is most visible in how we structure meetings (Rogelberg, 2019).
 Making roles explicit redistributes power.
+Left undefined, roles do not disappear, they simply default to whoever is most senior, most confident, or most comfortable speaking first, which is rarely the same as whoever is best placed to hold the process well.

 A facilitator holds the process.
 A timekeeper protects energy.
 A note-taker captures what must be remembered.
 A decision owner ensures closure.
 These roles need not be heavy, but they are visible commitments to one another.
 They signal that meetings are not casual accidents but intentional gatherings.
+Naming roles also relieves a burden that would otherwise sit invisibly on one person, usually the most senior in the room, who would otherwise be expected to somehow hold purpose, time, memory, and decision all at once.

 • Rotate roles regularly.
 Power is healthiest when it circulates.